Go to content

 • Terracotta: Unglazed porous earthenware, mostly red.

-• Slip (liquefied clay) is used in casting and to decorate earthenware.
+• Slip (liquid clay) is used in casting and to decorate earthenware.

 • Carving: Like woodcarving removing areas of clay in the raw model, to create a raised design.
 After carving the object is baked and then glazed.